adobe/spectrum-web-components/packages/radio/README.md

 ### Handling events

-Event handlers for clicks and other user actions can be registered on an `sp-radio` just as a normal `<input type="radio">` element.
+Event handlers for clicks and other user actions can be registered on an `sp-radio` similar to a normal `<input type="radio">` element.

 ```html
 <sp-radio id="radio-example" onclick="javascript:alert('Click')">